-Refers to the type of ownership wherein the flat/home on the land is leased to flat-owner for a certain tenor (lease period) but ownership of the land belongs to original owner/freeholder.
+Leasehold refers to the type of ownership wherein the flat/home on the land is leased to flat-owner for a certain tenor (lease period) but ownership of the land belongs to the original owner/freeholder.
 Therefore, the home/flat- owner only holds the leasehold ownership on the property for the lease tenor and holds no ownership of the land.
 Freehold refers to ownership of both the property and the land on which the property has been built.
 In freehold, there is no time limit on the property as the land also belongs to the same owner.
 Freehold ownership is better as it does not have any uncertainties related to ownership issues or lease renewals, unlike leasehold ownership.

 The common example of leasehold ownership is owning a flat by way of leasehold ownership wherein a flat owner has the ownership of the flat and not the land on which the flat has been built.
 Generally, the lease tenor is 99 years and above in most cases.
 The ownership of the land and lease renewal remains uncertain in the case of leasehold property after the expiry of the lease period.

-Example of freehold ownership is owning a standalone property/house, wherein one purchases the property with freehold ownership.
-In the case of freehold ownership, the owner doesn’t need to go through the issues of expiry of lease and ownership post expiry etc.
+An example of freehold ownership is owning a standalone property/house, wherein one purchases the property with freehold ownership.
+In the case of freehold ownership, the owner doesn’t need to go through the issues of expiry of lease and ownership post expiry, etc.